 Without people in these roles Archery would struggle to present itself as legitimate and regulated sport.
 The club will support members training to become Judges and certainly offer lots of tournament opportunities to achieve the require hours.

 Opportunity to the men over 50 to be part of a team supporting the club aims.
 Members do not have to shoot or be part of the club, they may just chose to share a good conversation over a cup of tea or use new or existing skills to carry out some of the many tasks needed to run a large club.
 Wide range of opportunities, physical or not, just great to be part of a social group with a purpose!

 Ground Support Work Team

-There is away something to do at the club ground from mowing the grass, marking the distance lines to clearing the field course route.
+There is away something to do at the club ground from mowing the grass, maintaining the hedgerows, marking the distance lines to clearing the field course route.
 The more help on this project the better.

 Be part of the catering team looking after the provision of refreshments at a range of events, often for the paying archers(so you are generating an income) but also for the officials and Field crew.

 A range of roles, all with job descriptions and once again very much part of a team.
 As well as being responsible for a specific role you will have the opportunity to contribute to the direction the club takes in its development and share the responsibility to ensure the club remains sustainable!